Looking for some natural remedies for post-concussion syndrome? You’ve come to the right place.

 - Exercise increases blood flow to your brain.
 When you practice aerobic exercise, this improves your cardiovascular functioning, which increases blood flow to every part of your body, including your brain.
 More blood flowing to your brain means more nutrients for your brain to receive, which means your brain can function much better!

-- Exercise effects neurotransmitters.
+- Exercise affects neurotransmitters.
 Neurotransmitters are chemicals in your brain that transmit messages between neurons.
 It is basically “transmission fluid” for your nerves.
 Scientists have found that regular physical exercise boosts the level of this “transmission fluid” in your brain, making the impulses in your brain travel faster from one nerve to the next.
 This increase in neurotransmitters helps you process information faster and can even improve your mood and memory!

 - Exercise activates neuroplasticity.
 Repetitive exercise is one of the best ways to engage your brain’s neuroplasticity, which is the brain’s ability to rewire and repair itself after brain injury.